Moonbeam (band): 2010s

 In late 2009, Moonbeam announced that they would release a new studio album, titled Around the World, on March 22, 2010, on the label Black Hole Recordings.

 In 2011, they released a new album called The Secret (Moonbeam Digital).

 In 2012, Pavel and Vitaly passed their 200th Moonbeam production milestone.
 In November of the same year, they released You Win Me, which featured the vocals of Aelyn.
 The track was the first to be taken from the album The Random, released in 2013 on Black Hale Recordings.

 The Random became the studio's first feature-length film, with an original soundtrack written, composed and performed by Moonbeam.
 The film, whose plot revolves around a mysterious game (the 'Random' of the title), received a limited European cinematic run.
 It was released on DVD in North America on May 13, 2014.

 In late 2014 Moonbeam returned to the studio to record their next international album.
 The result was Atom, which again followed in the Khvaleev brothers' grand tradition of the untraditional.
 The first single taken from it, Follow Me, co-produced by Indifferent Guy and sung by Eva Pavlova, was released in mid April 2015, with the album seeing release a month later.

 The Random was followed in 2015 by their second motion picture III.
 The thriller/horror film made Official Selection at a wide range of international film festivals, including FANT & Nocturna, Spain, BIFFF, Belgium and the Imagine Film Festival in the Netherlands.
 On May 15, 2015, it won the Best Cinematography award at Australia’s prestigious Byron Bay International Film Festival.

 In December 2015, they released the Original Motion Picture Soundtrack of III on the label Moonbeam Digital.

 On March 5, 2016 at the festival «Trancemission Awakening» Pavel and Vitaly announced the closure of the project and the imminent release of «Eclipse» farewell album.
 New album "Eclipse" was released on April 25, 2016.

-After 3 years off downtime, in 2019 Vitaly Khvaleev has launched Moonbeam.
+After 3 years off downtime, in 2019 Vitaly Khvaleev launched Moonbeam.

 Radio Show

-Moonbeam produces, since January 2014, "Ticket To The Moon", a monthly one-hour radio show showcasing their own songs as well as those of similar artists.
+Moonbeam produced, from January 2014 to 2016, "Ticket To The Moon", a monthly one-hour radio show showcasing their own songs as well as those of similar artists.
 Before that, they had a similar radio show called "Moonbeam Music".
+In 2019, Moonbeam started a podcast called "New Moon".